01 of 08

-In the mid 17th century it was beseiged by Parliamentary forces in the English Civil war and, at some point during that century, the roof of the Great Hall collapsed.
+In the mid 17th century it was besieged by Parliamentary forces in the English Civil war and, at some point during that century, the roof of the Great Hall collapsed.

-In 1683 - after being valued at £5 by a Parliamentary survey - it was sold to a local ironmonger who was licenced to tear it down for scrap.
-He did manage to destroy the upper storeys but eventually had to give up as the cost of tearing it down was uneconomical
+In 1683 - after being valued at £5 by a Parliamentary survey - it was sold to a local ironmonger who was licensed to tear it down for scrap.
+He did manage to destroy the upper stories but eventually had to give up as the cost of tearing it down was uneconomical

 For the next few hundred years it passed through private hands.
 It was a grain store, once again a jail, and a private park.
 Finally, in 1922, it was given to the town of Colchester and turned into a local museum.

 Finally, in 2013/14, the authorities spent £4.2 million restoring the castle, repairing the roof, refurbishing the interiors and upgrading the museum exhibits based on the latest research into the castle's history.

 Visitors today can explore Norman interiors and see important archeological finds from the long history of Colchester, as Roman Camulodunum reputed to be the oldest town in Britain.
 Among the star exhibits are Celtic gold coins, Roman pottery decorated with gladiators and the earliest known bronze cauldron ever found in Britain.

 - Where: Colchester Town Center.
 Museum Entrance from the Visitor Center on the High Street or off Cowdray Crescent.

 Contact: +44(0)1206 282 939